Welcome to Triad Weyrs!

 Population and Plague Effects

-During the plague, Thayan Peak Weyrhold lost approximately a third of its total population.
-Since then, it has steadily increased its population and regained its former level, with a minor setback due to the earthquake that destroyed Thayan Peak.
+During the plague, Thayan Peak Weyrhold lost approximately a third of its total population, with a few more losses sustained in the earthquake that destroyed the Weyr.

 Economy